 As the time draws closer to going back to work, you tend to reflect on how your maternity leave has been.
 Whilst nine months or even a year seems like such a long time, you blink and it is over.
 Reflection can be a subject that most people shut from their mind or the one they dread, simply because you maybe did not do all the things you set out to do when you thought you had all the time in the world to do it.

-I would say that a lot of first time mums think maternity leave is going to be brilliant and while it can be, sometimes it’s not all that you expect.
-Time off to relax, lunch dates with your friends, coffee & buns during a gossip session, plenty of time to clean the house, be the domestic goddess you always believed you could be but in reality its REALLY HARD WORK!
-As for a second time mum like myself, its DOUBLE HARD WORK!
-The key is organisation and basically the phrase I’ve lived by these last 7 months “It gets easier”.
-Smile through it because it does get easier…anyone who quoted this to me the first time around would have got a slap I was that sick of hearing it but second time around you know it does as you are a Pro at this stage.
+I would say that a lot of first-time mums think maternity leave is going to be brilliant and while it can be, sometimes it’s not all that you expect.
+Time off to relax, lunch dates with your friends, coffee & buns during a gossip session, plenty of time to clean the house, be the domestic goddess you always believed you could be but in reality its HARD WORK!
+As for a second-time mum like myself, it’s DOUBLE HARD WORK!
+The key is organisation and basically, the phrase I’ve lived by these during maternity was “It gets easier”.
+Smile through it because it does get easier…anyone who quoted this to me the first time around I would not have believed them, Infact I was sick of hearing it.
+The second time around you know it does get easier as you are a Pro by this stage, right?

 So in saying that I will give you a little insight into the reality of maternity leave and why it can be dangerous having this much time off with a plan ~